 ARC membership is open to Schools and other Learning Settings, Virtual Schools, Psychologists and Higher Education Institutions who commit to supporting the development of best practice and understanding of attachment within education.

-The ARC Development Plan uses ARC’s Audit analysis to focus decisions about a settings strengths to develop and gaps to address.
-It allows for tracking of progress and review
+The ARC Development Plan is populate from the ARC’s Audit analysis.
+This helps to focus decisions on how to develop a school or setting as well as identifying gaps and areas of improvements.
+It allows for tracking of a school's or setting's progress and subsquent reviews.

-The Attachment Research Community annual membership starts from £125 + VAT There are two tiers of membership, depending on the number of users required to login.
+The Attachment Research Community annual membership starts from £125 + VAT.
+There are two tiers of membership, depending on the number of users required to login and the size of the school or setting.
 Note this is per school/setting.